 This book is for me, for the people I love, and for you, the readers.
 For some of you, it will offer consolation.
 Others will realize after reading this that they are not crazy.
 The book is not meant to hurt or undermine anyone who shaped who I am.
 This will be my experience and my experience only.
 I don’t have anything to apologize for.

 Be kind, be educated, open-minded and have an open heart and get excited to pre-order a copy of this incredible memoir by the end of the year.
 Please check out my website to stay tuned and find out when you can order your copy.

 Take this journey with me.

 And as far as those who will be quick to judge?
-Well, at the end, it will be the ones that stick by my side that will matter the most.
-My mother, my friends, and my two four legged friends, I love dearly.
+Well, in the end, it will be the ones that stick by my side that will matter the most.
+My mother, my friends, and my two four-legged friends, I love dearly.

 Let’s face it, “The only disability in life is a bad attitude.”